wksung/coding-challenge-web/README.md

 This is a code challenge with specific requirements which are:

-1. Write some code to consume the json hosted on the above web service.
+1. Write some code to consume the json hosted on the web service.
 2. Output a list of all the cats in alphabetical order under a heading of the gender of their owner.
 3. Output must be presentable on a web browser.
 4. Submissions will only be accepted via GitHub or Bitbucket.